elyra-ai/canvas/docs/pages/04-common-properties.md

     );
 ```

-Pass the `<CommonProperties>` object into CommonCanvas's `rightFlyoutContent` prop.
-Also, set the `showRightFlyout` boolean to tell CommonCanvasthe rightFlyout should be displayed (true) or hidden (false).
+Pass the `<CommonProperties>` object into the `rightFlyoutContent` prop of Common Canvas.
+Also, set the `showRightFlyout` boolean to tell Common Canvas the rightFlyout should be displayed (true) or hidden (false).
 ```html
     <CommonCanvas
         canvasController={canvasController}